psalaets/vuex-mock-context/README.md

 `npm install vuex-mock-context -D`

-or

-`yarn add vuex-mock-context -D`

 ## Why

 For testing that vuex actions commit mutations and dispatch actions as expected.

-See [Composing Actions](https://vuex.vuejs.org/en/actions.html) in the Vuex docs.
+See [Composing Actions](https://vuex.vuejs.org/guide/actions.html#composing-actions) in the Vuex docs.

 ## Usage